-Samsung Galaxy Z Fold 4 vs Galaxy S22 Ultra: Early comparison
+Samsung Galaxy Z Fold 4 vs Galaxy S22 Ultra: comparison

-The Galaxy Z Fold 4 is one of the most anticipated gadgets of 2022, and for a good reason.
-Samsung's top foldable is expected to bring important upgrades to the table (including an integrated S Pen), while trying to lower the asking price, compared to its predecessor - the Galaxy Z Fold 3.
+The Galaxy Z Fold 4 has been out for a while now, and prior to that, it was one of the most anticipated gadgets of 2022, for a good reason.
+Samsung's top foldable brings important upgrades to the table while trying to keep the asking price in check.

 At first glance these two shouldn't be put together in a sentence but there's more similarities than you suspect.
-For one, the S Pen support and potential integration in the Z Fold 4, is a clear crossover point between the two.
+For one, the S Pen support is a clear crossover point between the two.
 There's overlap in other categories that we will review in detail - such as the camera system, hardware and software, battery life and so on.
 Let's get this thing going and see what's what.

 Galaxy Z Fold 4 vs Galaxy S22 Ultra in a nutshell:

 - Dual screen (7.8-inch flexible + 6.2-inch conventional, 120Hz) vs 6.8-inch Super AMOLED 120Hz display

 - Snapdragon 8+ Gen 1 vs Snapdragon 8 Gen 1